Meredith McIver

-Meredith McIver (born 1950/51) is a staff writer for The Trump Organization, an author, and a former ballerina.
+Meredith McIver (born 1950/51) is a staff writer for the Trump Organization, an author, and a former ballerina.
 She is credited with ghostwriting multiple books by Donald Trump and was described in 2007 as an "assistant" to him.

 Early life

 McIver is originally from San Jose, California and moved to New York City at age 14 on a Ford Foundation Scholarship for dance.
 In New York, McIver trained at George Balanchine's School of American Ballet during the summers of 1965 and 1966, and was enrolled full-time in the advanced division courses at the School of American Ballet 1967–70.
 She later earned an English degree at the University of Utah, graduating with honors in 1976.

 Professional dancer

 In 1981, McIver appeared on Broadway in the revival of Can-Can, a production which closed after five performances.

 Trump affiliation

-In the 2000s, McIver worked with Donald Trump as both an assistant and as a ghostwriter.
+In the 2000s, McIver worked with Donald Trump as both an assistant and a ghostwriter.
 She co-authored Trump: Think Like a Billionaire (2005) and several other books, with Trump.